amybru/byioboba/README.md

 # Deployment
 This app is currently deployed on Heroku.
 The code deployed is stored on the master branch of this project here on GitHub.
-Heroku requires the followung steps to deploy this project.
+Heroku requires the following steps to deploy this project.

 1. Register/sign in for Heroku.

-2. Once signed in, click the "new" button on the dashbord to create a new application.
+2. Once signed in, click the "new" button on the dashboard to create a new application.

 3. Name the App and choose the region you are currently in.